Looking for the best insurance as a digital nomad in Taiwan?

 For Taiwan specifically, Genki's coverage shines during typhoon season when emergency services might be strained, or if you're exploring Taiwan's famous hiking trails and national parks.
 The higher coverage limits provide peace of mind when accessing private facilities like Taipei Medical University Hospital or Chang Gung Memorial Hospital, where treatment costs can be significant without insurance.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 This evacuation coverage could be particularly valuable in Taiwan during severe typhoons or earthquakes when normal transportation might be disrupted.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, so it's designed primarily for unexpected medical emergencies.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, so it's designed primarily for unexpected medical emergencies.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Taiwan as a base for exploring the broader Asia-Pacific region.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Taiwan as a base for exploring the broader Asia-Pacific region.
 Electronics coverage is available as an add-on, which could be valuable given Taiwan's humid climate and occasional severe weather that might damage equipment.

 Comparison